-Teams at Forward Thinking Birmingham (FTB) has linked up with the RSPCA to deliver a bespoke animal welfare project.
+Teams at Forward Thinking Birmingham (FTB) have linked up with the RSPCA to deliver a bespoke animal welfare project.

-Co-designed by young people, the six-week animal welfare course helps improve mental health and wellbeing through promoting kindness and compassion to animals.
+Co-designed by young people, the six-week animal welfare course helps improve mental health and wellbeing by promoting kindness and compassion to animals.

 Callum Moore, Psychological Therapist and Registered Mental Health Nurse and Pete Beckett, Intensive Outreach Recovery Co-ordinator, work at our Trust and were instrumental in establishing the programme and in the ongoing support of the young people who have participated.

 "The idea that set the project into motion was born out of a nurse session with one of our young people who had not left the house in over a year," said Callum.
 "They were asked what they thought would help them start engaging with education and the world again, and they told us something to do with animals.
 Immediately, we contacted the RSPCA Birmingham education centre.”

 The RSPCA signed the young person up for a dog training and care course called “Paws for Change”, which became a life-changing experience for the young person involved.

 Callum said: "Seeing the impact of Paws for Change made us passionate about seeing if there was scope to do more.
 We shared our thoughts with the RSPCA, who offered a bespoke individual programme for this young person.
 It was a catalyst that provided the framework for the six-week programme, in which we now run two groups on a rolling basis together throughout the year.”

 The programme helped the group understand animal sentience and behaviour and the concepts of feeling safe for both humans and animals as well as practical activities and other learning.